 Thanks for watching this brand-new series on Found and Explained.
 Let me know in the comments today what you think of the series and if you have any ideas of what you would like to see next!
-And if you enjoyed it, click that subscribe button to never miss an episode – it’s free and you can cancel at any time.
+And if you enjoyed it, subscribe to the channel to never miss an episode – it’s free and you can cancel at any time.

 Interestingly, you can take a quiz here and find out how many questions you can get correctly.
 It’s right here.
 Good luck!

 Thanks for your personal marvelous posting!
 I really enjoyed reading it, you’re a great author.I will ensure that I bookmark your blog and may come back down the road.
 I want to encourage yourself to continue your great posts, have a nice evening!

 You made some decent points there.
 I looked on the internet for the subject matter and found most people will agree with your site.